-How do faculty access Portfolium?Most faculty in the pilot will access it through Canvas.
-They will need to create a separate password the first time they log into Portfolium through Canvas.
-Once faculty have completed the initial setup of Portfolium, they do not need to log in again, as long as they're accessing Portfolium through Canvas.
+FacultyMost faculty in the pilot will access it through Canvas.
+They'll need to create a separate password the first time they log into Portfolium through Canvas.
+After faculty have completed the initial setup of Portfolium, they don't need to log in again, so long as they're accessing Portfolium through Canvas.

 Faculty members who would like to pilot Portfolium with a course or in some other way can submit a brief request form.

-Why do I need a separate password for Portfolium?Students and faculty who access their Portfolium account through Canvas will have to set an initial password different than their St. Edward's password.
-This is because Portfolium accounts belong to students for "life" and will persist past the end of their time at St. Edward's — and the end of their university account access.
+Why do I need a separate password for Portfolium?Students and faculty who access their Portfolium accounts through Canvas will have to set initial passwords different than their St. Edward's passwords.
+This is because Portfolium accounts belong to students for "life" and will persist past their time at St. Edward's — and the end of their university account access.

 Creating and Submitting AssignmentsFaculty will create an assignment with the type External Tool.
 Portfolium has full instructions for creating a Portfolium assignment in Canvas, and these instructions also cover grading Portfolium assignments.